Structural Variation in long reads

 Drawbacks

-- Long read sequencing is becoming more affordable but is still much more expensive than short read sequencing.
+- Long read sequencing is becoming more affordable but is still much more expensive than short read

-- Throughput is lower, reducing the turn around time for projects with large numbers of samples.
+. - Throughput is lower, reducing the turn around time for projects with large numbers of samples.

 - Sequencing prep, especially for ultra-long protocols is tedious and difficult to perform consitently.